zenfinity/zenfinity/README.md

 ### Hi! 👋

-My purpose is to nourish, connect, and spark people by sharing knowledge, food, and non-alcoholic drinks.
+My purpose is inspiring action by sharing compelling and artful data.
 I create safe and healthy spaces where learning, growth, and joy flourish.
-Highly skilled in listening for what matters, providing solutions, and communicating complex ideas to a broad audience.
+Adept at communicating complex information for a broad audience, and implementing the best technology for a challenge.

 Specialties:
 - Data analysis and visualization